(Warning to readers: This article discusses subject matter which is necessarily unpleasant.)

-(This is part one of a two part series on Capernaum, Jesus’ “own city” (Matthew 9:1).
-The first part will delve into Jesus’ possible connections to the city as well as the reasons why he left his residence in Nazareth to move there.
-Part two will examine what modern archeology has revealed about this most significant city in Jesus’ life and ministry.)
+(This is the first of three articles on Capernaum, Jesus’ “own city” (Matthew 9:1).
+The first article will delve into Jesus’ possible connections to the city as well as the reasons why he left his residence in Nazareth to move there.
+The next two articles will examine what exciting things modern archeology has revealed about this most significant city in Jesus’ life and ministry.)

 On a gentle hillside on the north-west shore of the Sea of Galilee stood the ancient city of Capernaum.
 The city was of modest size (by some estimates it’s first century population was between 1500 to 3000) and it did not survive down to modern times.
 Yet for a brief moment in the first century, this humble fishing community was the centre of the world.
 Continue reading